Robot Synesthesia: A Sound and Emotion Guided AI Painter: Approach

 \section{Approach}

-Our approach, depicted in Figure~\ref{fig:approach}, adds sound input to the FRIDA system.
-Because sounds have vastly different categories, we create approaches for two categories of sound: 1) natural sounds, which are diverse sound samples from various sources, and 2) speech sounds, which are a specific subset of natural sounds denoted by language and tone.
+Our approach, depicted in Fig.~\ref{fig:approach}, adds sound input to the FRIDA system.
+Because sounds have vastly different categories, we create approaches for two categories of sound: 1) natural sounds, which are diverse sound samples from various sources, and 2) speech sounds, which are a specific subset of natural sounds made by humans composed of language and tone.